JdeRobot/DetectionMetrics/docs/_pages/resources/tutorial.md

 But as a beginner on should always start with GUI app, named ```DatasetEvaluationApp```.
 We will start with ```Deployer Tab``` in the same app.

-Once you've build DetectionStudio (for building, [refer here](../../installation/)), navigate to DatasetEvaluationApp directory in the build directory using the following command from Detection Metrics's root directory:
+Once you've build DetectionMetrics (for building, [refer here](../../installation/)), navigate to DatasetEvaluationApp directory in the build directory using the following command from Detection Metrics's root directory:

 ```
-cd DetectionStudio/build/DatasetEvaluationApp/
+cd DetectionMetrics/build/DatasetEvaluationApp/
 ```

 You will find an executable there, to run it you need: